eclipse-archived/smarthome/docs/documentation/development/bindings/thing-handler.md

 Eclipse SmartHome comes with a useful abstract base class named `BaseThingHandler`.
 It is recommended to use this class, because it covers a lot of common logic.
 Most of the explanations are based on the assumption, that the binding inherits from the BaseThingHandler in all concrete `ThingHandler` implementations.
 Nevertheless if there are reasons why you can not use the base class, the binding can also directly implement the `ThingHandler` interface.

 The communication between the framework and the ThingHandler is bidirectional.
 If the framework wants the binding to do something or just notfiy it about changes, it calls methods like `handleCommand`, `handleUpdate` or `thingUpdated`.
 If the ThingHandler wants to inform the framework about changes, it uses a callback.
-The `BaseThingHandler` provides convience methods like `updateState`, `updateStatus` and `updateThing`, that can be used to inform the framework about changes.
+The `BaseThingHandler` provides convience methods like `updateState`, `updateStatus` `updateThing` or `triggerChannel`, that can be used to inform the framework about changes.

 ## Lifecycle